Table of contents:

 The most generally agreed-upon feature of children with dyscalculia is difficulty in learning and remembering arithmetic facts.
 The second feature of children with dyscalculia is difficulty in executing calculation procedures, with immature problem-solving strategies, long solution times, and high error rates.
-Below is a list of dyscalculia characteristics and signs:
+Below is a list of dyscalculia characteristics, symptoms, and signs:

 - Poor number sense is a core deficit of dyscalculia.
 Number sense refers to a person’s ability to use and understand numbers.

 - Another core deficit is poor subitizing.
 The word ‘subitize’ comes from Latin meaning ‘sudden’.
 It refers to the ability to instantly identify the number of objects in a set without counting.
 Most people can subitize up to six or seven objects.
 A child with dyscalculia may find this very hard and may need to count even small numbers of objects.
 For example, if they are presented with two objects they may count the objects rather than just know that there are two.

 - Poor understanding of the signs +, -, ÷ and x, or may confuse these mathematical symbols.

 - Difficulty with addition, subtraction, multiplication and division, or may find it difficult to understand the words “plus,” “add,” “add-together.”

 - Immature strategies such as counting all instead of counting on.
 The child may work out 137 + 78 by drawing 137 dots and then 78 dots and then counting them all.